Trasqual/Object-Placer/README.md

 There is also a built-in "Undo" functionality so you can easily ctrl/cmd-z to undo your item placements.

-If you just want to use the simple object placement tool with out the path functionalities, you can simple delete the path related code from the ObjectPlacer.cs file.
+If you just want to use the simple object placement tool without the path functionalities, you can simple delete the path related code from the ObjectPlacer.cs file.

 ![PathCompatibleObjectPlacer](https://user-images.githubusercontent.com/59961702/162591749-d2deb1fb-6ddb-4719-8ae1-a153b0d10c1a.PNG)